soufianeharzi/java-spring-tutorials/02-spring-scheduling-tasks/docs/scheduled-tasks.md

 ---

 ## Why SLF4J?

+> In short: both versions can log, but SLF4J is the one Spring Boot is built around,
+> so it needs less setup and works better with `application.properties`.

 - SLF4J is a logging facade (a common logging API) used by Spring Boot.
 - Your code logs through SLF4J, and Spring Boot plugs in a real logger behind it